richardjj27/RJVMMetaMove/README.md

 # RJVMMetaMove

 ## The project contains four functions plus three wrapper scripts for typical VMWare ESXi vCenter migration and export tasks.
-The installation of the latest version of PowerCLI is required.

 ## *RJVMMetaDataMove.psm1*
 ### *Get-RJVMMetaData*